elastic/elasticsearch/CONTRIBUTING.md

 ### Importing the project into IntelliJ IDEA

+Elasticsearch builds using Java 13.
+Before importing into IntelliJ you will need to define an appropriate SDK.
+The convention is that **this SDK should be named "13"** so that the project import will detect it automatically.
+For more details on defining an SDK in IntelliJ please refer to [their documentation](https://www.jetbrains.com/help/idea/sdk.html#define-sdk).

 You can import the Elasticsearch project into IntelliJ IDEA via:

  - Select **File > Open**